How to Tell if Wood is Pressure Treated (8 EASY Ways)

 By comparing one piece of lumber to another – you should be able to spot which one has been treated because it will weigh significantly more.

-Pressure-treated lumber is usually larger than natural lumber because the addition of preservatives makes pressure-treated wood swell; it’ll become less swollen over time as it dries.
-The size difference is slight, but it’s enough that you shouldn’t ignore this phenomena when designing a structure that requires pressure-treated wood.
+Pressure-treated lumber is usually larger than natural lumber because the addition of preservatives makes pressure-treated wood swell.
+The size difference is slight, but it’s enough that you should be able to tell.

 Some woods require incisions in order to become pressure-treated.

-The incisions can be anywhere from a 1/2 inch to 2 inches in length, and usually there are dozens of incisions in regular intervals.
-Hardwoods usually require these incisions because the preservatives won’t penetrate and remain in the wood without them.
+The incisions can be anywhere from a 1/2 inch to 2 inches in length spread in regular intervals throughout the wood.
+Hardwoods like oak or maple wood usually require incisions because the preservatives can’t penetrate the wood on their own.

 After wood has been pressure-treated, it’s tagged or stamped with a list that includes all the chemicals used to treat the wood.